Access4all/adg/pages/knowledge/colours-and-contrast/user-interface-components/README.md

 For example, if the fields of a contact form have borders with low contrast, a user with low vision may not be able to fill (or even find) them.

-In the following screenshot, the fields' borders have a contrast ratio of `1.5:1`.
+In the following screenshot, the fields’ borders have a contrast ratio of `1.5:1`.

 ![Low contrast form](_media/low-contrast-form.png)